A bibliophile and a technology enthusiast with a day job in the IT industry

-Cut to 2018 in India – the newspaper industry is still going strong, which is rather surprising since mobile internet usage is increasing.
+Cut to the present day in India, and the newspaper industry is still going strong, which is rather surprising since mobile internet usage is increasing.
 I quickly looked up circulation statistics to learn more about the demise of newspapers and found the chart featured below.

 So why is the newspaper thriving in this part of the world?